campuscode/rails-guides-pt-BR/pt-BR/form_helpers.md

 O Rails tinha um *helper* `country_select` para escolher os países, mas foi extraído para o [plugin country_select](https://github.com/stefanpenner/country_select).

-Using Date and Time Form Helpers
+Usando *Form Helpers* para Data e Hora
 --------------------------------

-You can choose not to use the form helpers generating HTML5 date and time input fields and use the alternative date and time helpers.
-These date and time helpers differ from all the other form helpers in two important respects:
+Você pode optar por não usar o *helper* generating HTML5 date and time input fields and use the alternative date and time *helpers*.
+These date and time *helpers* differ from all the other form *helpers* in two important respects:

 * Dates and times are not representable by a single input element.
 Instead, you have several, one for each component (year, month, day etc.) and so there is no single value in your `params` hash with your date or time.
 * Other helpers use the `_tag` suffix to indicate whether a helper is a barebones helper or one that operates on model objects.
 With dates and times, `select_date`, `select_time` and `select_datetime` are the barebones helpers, `date_select`, `time_select` and `datetime_select` are the equivalent model object helpers.